-Decision.
 In 2021, the target was met.
-Based on the analysis of the 2021 results, the plan for 2022 will be to: 1) continue telehealth training, eliminate one professional paper, and add more time for discussion of professional responsibilities within PMHMP NURG 5920; 2) incorporate a PowerPoint presentation from the American Society of Clinical Psychopharmacology pertaining to diagnostic criteria for multiple DSM V diagnoses covered in the course; and 3) incorporate live WebEx meetings with case simulations and student debriefing to assist with learning experiences.
+Based on the analysis of the 2021 results, in 2022 the faculty: 1) added unfolding scenarios to all FNP clinical courses (NURG 5780, 5790, 5770) to assist students in transitioning from RN (Registered Nurse) to APRN; 2) provided telehealth training, eliminated one professional paper, and added more time for discussion of professional responsibilities in PMHMP course (NURG 5920); 3) incorporated a PowerPoint presentation from the American Society of Clinical Psychopharmacology pertaining to diagnostic criteria for multiple DSM V diagnoses for PMHNP course (NURG 5920); 4) incorporated live WebEx meetings with case simulations and student debriefing to assist with learning experiences in PMHNP course (NURG 5940); 5) eliminated one formal paper and streamlined other papers to decrease length and facilitate students' focus on practice and certification (NURG 5940); and 6) held WebEx sessions every two weeks withs students to discuss real-life practice scenarios (NURG 5940) e.g., the amount of time to assess new patients and follow-up visits, insurance reimbursement, and salary calculation.